galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 As we are applying here a very simple model, we need to test a more complex one to have more evidence about the relevance of the year effect on our data.

-We would like now to apply the same approach with addition of a correlation structure (ARMA(2,0)) to adjust the model.
+We would like now to apply the same approach with addition of an autocorrelation structure (ARMA(2,0)) to adjust the model.

 > ### {% icon hands_on %} Hands-on: Model temporal trend taking into account autocorrelation of residuals
 > 1. **Linear regression ajusted for autocorrelation in the residuals** {% icon tool %} with the following parameters.